dftfeDevelopers/install_DFTFE/README.md

 into `env2/env.rc`.
 Edit this file before proceeding any further.
 Make sure that your module environment contains some version of the pre-requisites mentioned there.
-This environment file is used both by the install and run phases of DFT-FE.

    $vim env2/env.rc
    module load gcc/10.3.0  (update any modules as necessary)